and-yiannis/soscs/Docker.rst

 *Examples*

-Start a new container named `my_container` from the image named `debian` exposing the port 80.
-The container should run in detached mode.
+Start a new container

+  * in detached mode :code:`-d`,
+  * named :code:`my_container`,
+  * exposing port 80 to port 80 of the host,
+  * mounting directory :code:`/home` of the host to directory :code:`app` of the container,
+  * based on the image debian.

 .. code-block:: bash

-  docker run -d --name my_container -p 80:80 debian
+  docker run -d --name my_container -p 80:80 -v /home:/app debian

-Start interactively a new container from the image named `debian` exposing ports 80 and 443 and mounting the host's `home` directory to the container's `app`.
+Start a new container with a bash shell, to which you can later connect with :code:`exec` interactively.

 .. code-block:: bash

-  docker container run -it -p 80:80 -p 443:443 -v /home:/app debian /bin/bash
+  docker run -d -it --name debian_cont debian /bin/bash

 Exec